rmrresearch/GhostFragment/docs/source/background/terminology.rst

 coined their own terms for similar concepts.
 In order to provide a unified description of these methods we have settled on the following terminology.

+dimer
+   A subsystem made by taking the union of two monomers

 fragment
    The inputs to the MBE and GMBE.
 Fragments are sets of pseudoatoms.

+monomer
+   Same as fragment, but preferred when subsystems are being distinguished by numerical prefix. *i.e.*, we use monomer, and not fragment, when we are also talking about dimers, trimers, *etc.*

+n-mer
+   The generalization of monomer, dimer, *etc.* to the union of |n| fragments.

 pseudoatom
    In fragmenting the supersystem there are some "most fundamental" units,